ingram1107/zettel-notes/lit/@Meyer2005.md

 instead of including the derived part of the class.
 This is what we called partial destroy, which can cause leak memory and corrupted #data-structure.

-If the class is intended to be use polymorphically, indicated by its virtual function(s), its destructor must be declared virtual in order to avoid the above described situation.
+If the class is intended to be use polymorphically (derived class object pointed by base class object), indicated by its virtual function(s), its destructor must be declared virtual in order to avoid the above described situation.
 Another case that virtual destructor deem useful is when we want to create an abstract class but lacking any function to begin with.
 In such case, we can declare a pure virtual destructor for it.

-Though virtual destructor could protect user from resource leak, it comes with a great cost in size as there is a need of `vptr` and `vtbl` (array of function pointers) which may increase the object size ranging from 50% to 100%.
-This advised from the author is to only declare virtual destructor if the class is intended to be inherited and used polymorphically, as in there is a need of manipulation of derived class types through base class interface.
+Although virtual destructor could protect user from resource leak, it comes with a great cost in size as there is a need of `vptr` and `vtbl` (array of function pointers) which may increase the object size ranging from 50% to 100%.
+The advised from the author is to only declare virtual destructor if the class is intended to be inherited and used polymorphically, as in there is a need of manipulation of derived class types through base class interface.